 HEDIS reports have become a major component of quality rating systems that measure the clinical quality performance of health plans by CMS, states offering Medicaid and other entities.

-Since 2007, CMS has used a 5-Star quality rating system to measure how well providers and Medicare Advantage (MA) plans provide service to members.
-The rating system is comprised of performance measures from HEDIS, member satisfaction scores, and the results of a health outcomes survey to its own data.
+Since 2007, CMS has used a 5-Star Quality Rating System to measure how well providers and MA plans provide service to members.
+The rating system is comprised of a variety of criteria, including performance measures from HEDIS and member satisfaction scores.

-MA plans are ranked on how successfully they perform in five categories:
+The CMS star rating system ranks plans on how successfully they perform in five categories:

 - Staying healthy: screenings, tests and vaccines

 - Member complaints, problems getting services and choosing to leave the plan

 There is a strong incentive for MA plans to perform at peak level — plans achieving a five-star rating may enroll new members all year long, versus only at enrollment periods.
 Plus, Medicare beneficiaries are allowed to switch between five-star rated MA plans at any time during the year, provided they meet the plan requirements.

 How does nutrition fit in?

 Quality nutrition is closely linked to several of the CMS star rating system categories because of nutrition’s ability to effectively prevent and manage chronic conditions, including heart disease, diabetes, renal disease and obesity.
 Treating chronic conditions is important as 85 percent of adults have at least one chronic condition and 90 percent of health care spending is due to chronic disease.
 Nutrition benefits — like medically tailored, home-delivered meals programs — can improve total cost of care for health plans and ultimately help boost a plan’s star ratings.